rmckay1/SmartKoozie/docs/README.md

 Smart Koozie is a Bluetooth-enabled, drink-cooling device that lets users toggle a thermoelectric cooler from their phone using the RemoteXY mobile app.
 Built with an Arduino Nano ESP32 and a Peltier module, the system includes a temperature sensor to monitor the drink's temperature in real-time, while the RemoteXY interface provides a simple on/off control for cooling.

-## File Navigation:
-- docs: contains Deliverables, poster, and the proposal
-- firmware: contains the code we used to run and test parts also the app we used to connect with our hardware
-- hardware: contains the pcb schematic and the 3d model of the koozie
-- receipts: contains all the purchases we made

 ## 🔧 Features

 - ❄️ On-demand cooling via Peltier module